 During seasons when pollen counts are high in the atmosphere, your immunology specialist will most likely recommend that you stay indoors as much as possible, turn on the air conditioner, and close the windows.
 If you suffer from pollen allergy, ask your allergy doctor about allergy shots to help you manage your symptoms.

 Dust mites are minute organisms that live in fibers of carpets, mattresses, upholstery, and pillows, especially in humid warm areas.
-The symptoms of a dust mite allergy are similar to pollen allergy symptoms, which include swelling and inflammation of the nose lining and the conjunctiva, watery eyes, and congestion.
+The symptoms of a dust mite allergy are similar to that of a pollen allergy, which include swelling and inflammation of the nose lining and the conjunctiva, watery eyes, atopic dermatitis, and congestion.

 An immunology specialist will likely advise you that the best way to manage the allergy is by using airtight cases over box springs, mattresses, and pillows.
 If you suffer from this allergy, we recommend that you vacuum frequently using a vacuum cleaner with a high-efficiency filter.